 If you’re wondering what life as a Law student at Pearson Business School is like, wonder no more.
 I will give you an overview of what an average week looks like for me and how I am able to manage my time.

 Below is an image of my weekly timetable as a Law student during the first term of my first year:

 I have 4 lectures per week as I study 4 modules per term.
 Each lecture is followed by a seminar, which is a more interactive class of about 15 students.
 In these seminars we get the chance to work in small groups and complete tasks which challenge us and prepare us for what our exams will test us on.
-This is mostly done through group debates, or practise questions.
+This is mostly done through group debates, or practice questions.

 Turn up to lectures.
 This might seem obvious, but many people take advantage of the fact that the lectures are recorded.
-What some fail to realise is that it’s easier to hear it first in the lecture where you can ask any questions if your unsure.
+What some fail to realise is that it’s easier to hear it first in the lecture where you can ask any questions if you're unsure.

 - By Peace Oni (1st year Law with Accounting student)